orientechnologies/orientdb-docs/Lightweight-Edges.md

 # Lightweight Edges

-OrientDB supports **Lightweight Edges** from v1.4. **Lightweight Edges** are like regular edges, but they have no identity on database.
-Lightweight edges can be used only when:
-- no properties are defined on edge
+OrientDB supports **Lightweight Edges** as regular edges, but without an identity on database.
+Lightweight edges can be used only when no properties are defined on edge.
-- two vertices are connected by maximum 1 edge, so if you already have one edge between two vertices and you're creating a new edge between the same vertices, the second edge will be regular

 By avoiding the creation of the underlying Document, **Lightweight Edges** have the same impact on speed and space as with Document [LINKs](Concepts.md#relationships), but with the additional bonus to have bidirectional connections.
 This means you can use the MOVE VERTEX command to refactor your graph with no broken LINKs.